Tahazouggari/Parachute/README.md

 - Export the parachute visualization as an image.
 - Save and load encoded messages and parachute parameters.

-The application is multilingual, supporting English, French, and Arabic, and provides an intuitive graphical interface for users to interact with.
+The application is multilingual, supporting English and French, and provides an intuitive graphical interface for users to interact with.

+---

+## Implementation Status

+All features, both mandatory and additional, have been successfully implemented in this project.
+The following sections detail the complete set of features available in the application, demonstrating our commitment to delivering a fully functional and feature-rich solution.

 ---